uplimit/course-dbt/greenery/README.md

 4. How many users have only made one purchase?
 Two purchases?
 Three+ purchases?
 - Use the orders table
 - Number of purchases per user
-Method: Count the number of times a user_id appears in orders.
+Method: Count the number of times a user_id appears in orders, then count the number of users who ordered 1, 2, or 3+ times.
 ```
 WITH number_of_user_orders AS(
 SELECT